-Fund 2023
+Fund 2024 2023

-STF Tactical Growth & Income ETF \$23,020
+STF Tactical Growth & Income ETF \$15,155 \$23,020

-STF Tactical Growth ETF \$127,529
+STF Tactical Growth ETF \$63,916 \$127,529

-^{} For the fiscal period May 18, 2022 (commencement of operations of each Fund) through March 31, 2023.
+For the fiscal period May 18, 2022 (commencement of operations of each Fund) through March 31, 2023.

 Directed Brokerage.
-For the fiscal period May 18, 2022 (commencement of operations) through March 31, 2023, the Funds did not pay any commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research or other brokerage services to the Adviser.
+For the fiscal year ended March 31, 2024, the Funds did not pay any commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research or other brokerage services to the Adviser.

 Brokerage with Fund Affiliates.
 A Fund may execute brokerage or other agency transactions through registered broker-dealer affiliates of the Funds, the Adviser, or the Distributor for a commission in conformity with the 1940 Act, the Exchange Act and rules promulgated by the SEC.
 These rules require that commissions paid to the affiliate by the Funds for exchange transactions not exceed "usual and customary" brokerage commissions.
 The rules define "usual and customary" commissions to include amounts which are "reasonable and fair compared to the commission, fee or other remuneration received or to be received by other brokers in connection with comparable transactions involving similar securities being purchased or sold on a securities exchange during a comparable period of time."
 The Trustees, including those who are not "interested persons" of the Funds, have adopted procedures for evaluating the reasonableness of commissions paid to affiliates and review these procedures periodically.
-During the fiscal period May 18, 2022 (commencement of operations) through March 31, 2023, the Funds did not pay brokerage commissions to any registered broker-dealer affiliates of the Funds, the Adviser, or the Distributor.
+During the fiscal year ended March 31, 2024, the Funds did not pay brokerage commissions to any registered broker-dealer affiliates of the Funds, the Adviser, or the Distributor.

 Securities of "Regular Broker-Dealers."
 Each Fund is required to identify any securities of its "regular brokers or dealers" (as such term is defined in the 1940 Act) that it may hold at the close of its most recent fiscal year.
 "Regular brokers or dealers" of a Fund are the ten brokers or dealers that, during the most recent fiscal year: (i) received the greatest dollar amounts of brokerage commissions from the Fund's portfolio transactions; (ii) engaged as principal in the largest dollar amounts of portfolio transactions of the Fund; or (iii) sold the largest dollar amounts of Shares.
-As of March 31, 2023, the Funds did not hold any securities of its "regular broker-dealers."
+As of March 31, 2024, the Funds did not hold any securities of its "regular broker-dealers."